Portugal profile - Leaders

 A veteran figure in the centre-right Social Democratic Party, which he lead in the late 1990s, Mr Rebelo de Sousa went on to fashion a high-profile career as a journalist and TV pundit before being elected to the presidency in March 2016.

 He stood as an independent, campaigning to heal the divisions caused by Portugal's 2011-2014 debt crisis and austerity measures, and beat the left-wing candidate Antonio Sampaio da Novoa in the first round.

-Although the role mainly ceremonial, the president can appoint prime ministers, dissolve parliament and call elections.
+Although the role is mainly ceremonial, the president has the power to appoint and dismiss prime ministers, dissolve parliament and call elections.

-The government pushed through several tough packages of public spending cuts, but backed down on a social security tax rise when the proposed increase triggered mass street protests in September 2012.
+This included several rounds of public spending cuts, but the government backed down on a social security tax rise in the face of mass street protests in 2012.